anybox/anybox.buildbot.odoo/README.txt

 -----------------------

 You must of course provide a working PostgreSQL installation (cluster).

-The default configuration is intended for a standard cluster on the same system as the slave, with a PostgreSQL user with name identical to that of the POSIX user running the slave, having database creation rights.
+The default configuration assumes a standard PostgreSQL cluster on the same system as the slave, with a PostgreSQL user having the same name as the POSIX user running the slave, having database creation rights.

-You can provide host, user and port (see ``slaves.cfg`` file to see how express in the master configuration file).
+You can provide host,  port, and password (see ``slaves.cfg`` file to see how to express in the master configuration file).

-The default value for host will make the slave connect to the PostgreSQL cluster through a Unix-domain socket, ie, the user name is the same as the POSIX user running the slave.
+The default value for host on Debian-based distributions will make the slave connect to the PostgreSQL cluster through a Unix-domain socket, ie, the user name is the same as the POSIX user running the slave.
 Default PostgreSQL configurations allow such connections without a password (``ident`` authentication method in ``pg_hba.conf``).

+To use ``ident`` authentication on secondary or custom compiled clusters, set the value of ``pg_host`` to the value of ``unix_socket_directory`` seen in ``postgresql.conf`` or to ``/tmp`` if missing or commented in there *AND* indicate the port (socket name is based on the port)

+Examples:

+  # Default cluster of a secondary PostgreSQL from Debian & Ubuntu
+  pg_host = /var/run/postgresql
+  pg_port = 5433

+  # A fresh cluster made by a compiled PostgreSQL
+  # OR a fresh cluster made by Debian's pg_createcluster, not owned by
+  # ``postgres``

+  pg_host = /tmp
+  pg_port = 5000

 Registration
 ------------